 A dedicated training department is responsible for training R&D Engineers, Service Engineers, Customer Support personnel and end customers.
 Dedicated areas in both R&D Centre and Manufacturing Unit are available for the purpose of various training needs.
 Service Engineers are continuously trained to keep them up to date on the products they are responsible for and improve their skills and knowledge.
 They are also cross trained on other products to increase their knowledge on the range of products Medha offers.
 Both class room and practical training sessions are conducted for all customer representatives who are involved in the maintenance of the equipment.
 All Service Engineers are required to be certified from time to time.

 Quality audits form an important part of Quality Assurance program.
-Performance of quality functions at various departments, their documents and quality records are audited periodically as per ISO 9001:2000 requirements (typically every 3-6 months).
+Performance of quality functions at various departments, their documents and quality records are audited periodically as per IRIS and ISO 9001:2015 requirements (typically every 3-6 months).
 All non-conformances are recorded and corrective action plans are drawn.
 Implementation of corrective actions also forms one of the inputs for future audits.
 Medha’s management periodically reviews the reports during management reviews.
 Apart from monitoring the performance, this helps in improving the quality system as a whole.

 Almost 100% of the components are tested for specified performance even though they are purchased only from authorised distributors.
 Passive burn-in tests are conducted on all electronic components to eliminate infant failures.
 Active burn-in tests at enhanced power levels are conducted on all power devices in custom made test jigs and variations in certain parameters are recorded to judge the life expectancy of the components.